Freely-Given-org/BiblePublicationsDetails/derivedFiles/README.md

-# Bible Publication Details Derived Files
+# Bible Publications Details Derived Files

 None of the files in this folder (other than this ReadMe) should be edited -- they are all derived from the XML source file.